Skip to content

 codegen

 codegen is a production-grade C++ code generation engine.
-You annotate structs and enums directly in source.
-You write a LuaU script that receives a structured AST node as JSON and emits whatever you want, C++, TypeScript, Markdown, SQL.
+You annotate C++ declarations directly in source — structs, classes, enums, free functions, aliases — and each rule declares in its YAML which AST node kinds it consumes.
+You write a LuaU script that receives a structured AST node as JSON and emits whatever you want — C++, TypeScript, Markdown, SQL.
 The engine handles the rest: parsing, scheduling, deduplication, inline injection, and file routing.

 It ships as a single binary.
 It calls nothing home.
 It runs the same on every machine.